computations/SunStar/doc/writeup.md

     a few conditions [@rhodes_star].
 Using these conditions, it is possible to investigate robustness in the species tree inference process, the lack of which will produce instabilities in the tree resulting from STAR.
-We have developed
-    a software package that does this called \texttt{SunStar}.
+We have developed a software package that estimates support for inferred trees called \texttt{SunStar}.
 header-includes:
     -   \usepackage[linesnumbered,lined,ruled,vlined]{algorithm2e}
     -   \usepackage{nicefrac}